ten-protocol/go-ten/design/Geth_type_conventions.md

     * It will reduce the chance of accidental mistakes.
 Using the geth types interchangably and operating on them increases the chances that someone will slip in some type coming from the wrong layer into a processor expecting the opposite.
 This might cause very serious exploits.
     * Overall future proofing.
 As the team grows it would be far easier to collaborate with a self explanatory code base.
     * The code base already contains comments that explain where the type is coming from, so making it standard to do so seems reasonable
-    * It is a non intrusive change, the geth code will accept our type renames just fine either way.
+    * It is a non intrusive change, the geth code will accept our type aliases just fine either way.

 ## The suggest convention

-Inside of the enclave code base:
+Inside of the code base:

- * **Do** use common type renames that make it explicit where should this type be coming from.
+ * **Do** use common type aliases that make it explicit where should this type be coming from.
  * **Do not** use any of the geth types in functions that mutate the enclave/rollup or whatever state.
  * **Exception** using the geth types in common utility functions that perform some abstract operation like `func ShortHash(hash common.Hash) uint64` is **okay**.